mongodb/docs/source/reference/commands.rst

    This command returns a :term:`JSON document` containing the following fields:

-   .. mjs:data:: isMaster.setname
+   .. data:: isMaster.setname

       The name of the current replica set, if applicable.

-   .. mjs:data:: isMaster.ismaster
+   .. data:: isMaster.ismaster

       A boolean value that reports when this node is writable.
 If "``true``", then the current node is either a :term:`primary` node in a :term:`replica set`, a :term:`master` node in a master-slave configuration, of a standalone :program:`mongod`.

-   .. mjs:data:: isMaster.secondary
+   .. data:: isMaster.secondary

       A boolean value that, when "``true``", indicates that the current node is a :term:`secondary` member of a :term:`replica set`.

-   .. mjs:data:: isMaster.hosts
+   .. data:: isMaster.hosts

       An array of strings in the format of "[hostname]:[port]" listing all nodes in the :term:`replica set` that are not ":term:`hidden
       <hidden member>`".

-   .. mjs:data:: isMaster.primary
+   .. data:: isMaster.primary

       The "``[hostname]:[port]``" for the current
       :term:`replica set` :term:`primary`, if applicable.

-   .. mjs:data:: isMaster.me
+   .. data:: isMaster.me

       The "``[hostname]:[port]``" of the node responding to this command.

-   .. mjs:data:: isMaster.maxBsonObjectSize
+   .. data:: isMaster.maxBsonObjectSize

       The maximum permitted size of a :term:`BSON` object in bytes for this :program:`mongod` process.
 If not provided, clients should